pavithra3612/mega-project/README.md

 # mega-project
-All the projects as one
+This reposiotory contains all the 20 projects of the Eng-220 as a single project.
+From this project we have to create streamlit.